MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 ms.author: brbenefield
 ms.date: 06/12/2023
 ms.service: azure-quantum
-ms.subservice: qsharp-guideyou
+ms.subservice: qsharp-guide
 ms.topic: conceptual
 no-loc: ['Q#', '$$v', target, targets]
 title: Flow controls in the Q# standard libararies
 uid: microsoft.quantum.libraries.overview-standard.control-flow
 ---

-# Higher-Order Control Flow #
+# Higher-order control flow #

 One of the primary roles of the standard library is to make it easier to express high-level algorithmic ideas as [quantum programs](https://en.wikipedia.org/wiki/Quantum_programming).
 Thus, the Q# canon provides a variety of different flow control constructs, each implemented using partial application of functions and operations.